 We talk a lot here about marketing ideas for all kinds of businesses.
 Since many of our customers are restaurateurs, we’ll often focus on that industry specifically.
 We don’t claim to be experts on hospitality, but we know digital marketing.
-Still, when we’re researching pieces to post here, we like to check in with people who know restaurants and marketing inside and out—the experts.
+Still, when we’re researching pieces to post here, we like to check in with people who know restaurant marketing inside and out—the experts.
 It’s good to demonstrate that someone in the know is backing up what we’re saying.

 So with this post, we’re going to return the favor.
 We’re going right to the experts for restaurant marketing advice, and then we’ll use our marketing expertise to back up what they’re saying.
 You’re welcome, experts.